11philip22/mega-abuse/README.md

 _  /  / / _  /___  / /_/ / _  ___ / /_/ /_  /_/ / /_/ /_(__  )/  __/
 /_/  /_/  /_____/  \____/  /_/  |_\__,_/ /_.___/\__,_/ /____/ \___/
 ````
-# Warning: this program should never be used by anyone
-# I am not responsible for any violations of the mega TOS
-In her current state this program only really supports bulk uploading of mostly the same file types.
+This program automates the creation of multiple MEGA accounts and distributes uploaded files across them.
-It skips json files by default.
-It does not respect folder hierarchy.
+It is designed for bulk uploading of similar file types and skips JSON files by default.
-So if you have a folder containing multiple subfolders with for example jpeg's.
-It will dump all the contents of the different subfolders into the MEGA root.

-The program is tested and originally intended to be used with: pictures, videos, pdf's, and zip files.
+Folder hierarchy is not preserved—files from subfolders are all uploaded to the MEGA root directory.
-And will not play nice with more complex folder structures like a .git directory.
+Tested primarily with pictures, videos, PDFs, and zip files, it may not work well with complex folder structures (e.g., .git directories).

-If you know a nice feature, wanna fix one of the above mentioned limitations or implement something from the todo list.
-PR's are always welcome :)
+If you have ideas for new features, want to address any of these limitations, or wish to contribute from the todo list, pull requests are always welcome!

 ## Install instructions

-### Ubuntu
+### Ubuntu (20.04.2)
 ```bash
 git clone git@github.com:11philip22/MEGAabuse.git
 sudo apt update